DrkYoda/PokerNow-OpenHandHistory-Converter--Python-/CONTRIBUTING.md

 ### Design Decisions

 When we make a significant decision in how we maintain the project and what we can or cannot support, we will document it in the [atom/design-decisions repository](https://github.com/atom/design-decisions).
 If you have a question around how we do things, check to see if it is documented there.
-If it is *not* documented there, please open a new topic on [Github Discussions, the official Atom message board](https://github.com/atom/atom/discussions) and ask your question.
+If it is *not* documented there, please open a new topic on [Discussions](https://github.com/DrkYoda/PokerNow-OpenHandHistory-Converter--Python-/discussions) and ask your question.

 ## How Can I Contribute?

 ### Reporting Bugs

-This section guides you through submitting a bug report for Atom.
+This section guides you through submitting a bug report for the project.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer: :computer:, and find related reports :mag_right:.

 Before creating bug reports, please check [this list](#before-submitting-a-bug-report) as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/DrkYoda/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.